componentjs/crawler.js/README.md

 - `users` - an object of all the users crawled.
 - `components` - array of `component.json`s.

+### GET /log

+Return an event source stream of updates.

 ### GET /:user

 Return all a user's components.